Welcome to the HealthDWG web

 , and WMO Hi-Weather Research Program ( WMO_Research_Programme.pdf

 ).
-A brief introduction was made on the purpose of Engineering Documents/Reports and our work toward introducing documents for consideration of the DWG, inviting input on focal areas.
-Possible topics for engineering reports are: HL7, eHealth, SDMX-HD and integration with OGC standards, Mobile Health and ‘Extreme Weather and Health’.
+A brief introduction was made on the purpose of Engineering Documents/Reports and our work toward introducing documents for consideration of the DWG / OGC TC, inviting input on focal areas.
+Possible topics for such documents include: HL7, eHealth, SDMX-HD and integration with OGC standards, Mobile Health and ‘Extreme Weather and Health’.
 We did not schedule enough time to allow the presentation/discussion of cutting edge examples of OGC implementation for health applications, or gaps for future research.
-Co-chairs noted the need for more time in future Health DWG sessions, both for discussion and to steer proposed Engineering Reports.
+Co-chairs noted the need for more time in future Health DWG sessions, both for discussion and to steer proposed documents.
 There are now 66 subscribers to the Health DWG List-Serve.
 Articles and Wiki Content continue to be welcomed from DWG participants.

 - Advance HL7 – OGC Statement of Understanding.
 Discrete areas of work to be identified.